Polychlorinated naphthalene: Safety

 There was a lag of about 40 years between disclosure of PCN hazards and government regulation.
 In the U.S. exposure to PCNs was drastically reduced after 1976, following enactment of the Toxic Substances Control Act.
 Major equipment manufacturers banned PCNs in their products, and major PCN producers discontinued operations.
 By 1983 worldwide PCN production had almost halted except for small amounts used in testing and research.
 Until recent years duPont produced a synthetic rubber, Neoprene FB, made in Northern Ireland using pentachloronaphthalene.

 Increased cancer risks have been suspected but so far not shown.
 Current concerns about PCNs include their release as byproducts of waste incineration.

 Bioaccumulation

-In 2013, the 9th meeting of the Persistent Organic Pollutants Review Committee, established under the Stockholm Convention on Persistent Organic Pollutants proposed di-,tri-,tetra-,penta-,hexa-, hepta- and octa-chlorinated napthalenes, for listing in Annexes A and C to that Convention.
+In 2013, the 9th meeting of the Persistent Organic Pollutants Review Committee, established under the Stockholm Convention on Persistent Organic Pollutants proposed di-,tri-,tetra-,penta-,hexa-, hepta- and octa-chlorinated naphthalenes, for listing in Annexes A and C to that Convention.

 While some PCNs can be broken down by sunlight and, at slow rates, by certain microorganisms, many PCNs persist in the environment.
 After more than 80 years of use and total production of several hundred thousand tons, PCN residues are widespread.